wbamberg/idl-reference/docs/nsINavHistoryService.md

 Designates the url as coming from a link explicitly followed by
 the user (for example by clicking on it).

-@param aURI
-       URI of the page to be marked.

 #### Parameters ####